AndrewVoirol/next-forge/NEXT_SESSION_GUIDE.md

 ## 🎉 Current Status: PRODUCTION READY

 **Great news!** The portfolio project is now **fully functional** in both local development and production.
-All deployment issues have been resolved.
+All deployment issues have been resolved and the design system is properly integrated.

 ## ✅ What's Working